Yash9837/Fying/README.md

-# fying - AR Interior Design Application
+# Fying - AR Interior Design Application

 A sophisticated ARKit-based iOS application that allows users to scan rooms, place virtual furniture, and visualize interior designs with realistic lighting and physics.